HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/Set_up_OIDC_for_DX.md

     You are directed to DX and logged in as user `jjones1`.

 4. Navigate to `https://<HOSTNAME>/wps/myportal/Practitioner/Home` and confirm the displayed user is `jjones1`.

+## Reference

+For more information, refer to the open source repository [hclds-keycloak](https://github.com/HCL-TECH-SOFTWARE/hclds-keycloak).
+This repository contains Keycloak as a reference implementation of an Identity Provider (IdP) to serve as an internal validation tool for HCL Digital Solutions products.
+The goal of this repository is to provide a hands-on experience with common strategies, configurations, and solutions related to integrating IdPs using the OIDC authentication protocol.